waa/bacula-tapealert/README.md

 ```

 ## PRODUCTION:
-To put this script into production, all that needs to be done after the testing is to remove the `test` command line parameter from the SD's tape drive device(s), restart the Storage Daemon, then monitor your Job log files and the `/opt/bacula/working/bacula-tapealert-py.log` if logging is left enabled.
+To put this script into production, all that needs to be done now is remove the `test` command line parameter from the SD's tape drive device configuration(s), restart the Storage Daemon, then monitor your Job log files and the `/opt/bacula/working/bacula-tapealert-py.log` if logging is left enabled.